Sintra-Portugal.com

 The golden age of festivity at Queluz came to an abrupt and tragic end in 1788, when the palace's story became one of profound sorrow.
 The catalyst was a series of devastating losses suffered by Queen Maria I. In 1786, her husband, D. Pedro III, died, which was followed by the death of their eldest son Prince José, from smallpox 2 years later.

 Plunged into an inconsolable grief, the Queen descended into a severe mental illness.
 The palace, which had been the scene of her happiest memories, was transformed into her discreet place of confinement.
-Visitors during this period reported hearing the Queen's "insane screams" echoing through the opulent corridors, a haunting testament to the melancholy that had fallen over the court.
+Visitors during this period reported hearing the Queen's "insane screams" echoing through the opulent corridors, a haunting reminder of the melancholy that had fallen over the court.

 In a particularly cruel twist of fate, she was housed in the newly completed D. Maria I Pavilion.
 This wing had been intended as the private apartments for her beloved son, Prince José, who died before it was finished.
 The very space created for the dynasty's future became a gilded prison for its grieving monarch.